exostin/Exostin/README.md

 <h1 align="center">About me</h1>

 From an early age, I was surrounded by games and technology, I was always fascinated by the possibility of creating my own software.
 I am self-taught, so I started by trial and error with very simple applications in C++, then automation of tasks in Python, and finally I turned to create games in Unity engine using C# language.
-This way I've already worked on three projects, two of them in an international team.
+This way I've already been working on three projects, two of them in an international team.

 <h1 align="center">My stats</h1>